True Rummy Nose Tetra Care: Tank Setup, Diet, Tank Mates, and More

 • Loss of red coloration: Usually the first sign of stress or declining water quality.
 Check ammonia, nitrite, nitrate, and pH if the red fades.

-• Neon tetra disease: Like other small tetras, they can be affected by Pleistophora hyphessobryconis.
+• Neon tetra disease: Like other small tetras, they are affected by Pleistophora hyphessobryconis.
 Symptoms include faded coloring, erratic swimming, and body wasting.
 There is no reliable cure, so quarantine and prevention are key.

 • Bacterial infections: Can occur in tanks with poor water quality or organic buildup.
 Regular maintenance prevents most issues.